polterguy/phosphorusfive/plugins/p5.lambda/README.md

   src:bar
 ```

-As previously said, *[set]* can also change names of nodes, it can also change the nodes themselves, such as this example illustrates.
+As previously said, *[set]* can also change names of nodes, and it can also change the nodes themselves, such as this example illustrates.

 ```
 _data:foo